jrodewig/wanderahead.github.io/_posts/2025-04-09-new-bern-one-of-north-carolinas-best-small-towns.md

 [Baker’s Kitchen Restaurant & Bakery](https://bakerskitchennb.com/) draws
 crowds, especially on weekends during brunch hours.
-Known for fresh cinnamon rolls and their famous Butter Syrup (shipped nationwide), they nail the classics—eggs any way you like, plus Southern staples like country fried steak and biscuits with gravy.
+Known for fresh cinnamon rolls and their famous Butter Syrup (shipped nationwide), they nail the
+classics: eggs any way you like, plus Southern staples like country fried steak and biscuits with gravy.
 Order à la carte to customize your plate; the “Twigs & Berries” yogurt with granola is a lighter gem.